tonyd33/dotfiles/README.md

 This README is for me in the future, who will inevitably forget how to set everything back up.

-`PKGLIST` contains all of the packages that I _manually_ installed, but not all that are installed as dependencies.
+`PKGLIST` contains all of the packages that I _manually_ installed, using `pacman -Qeq` but not all that are installed as dependencies.
 Use it with `pacman` at your own disgression to figure what you want to keep.

 We used [GNU Stow](https://www.gnu.org/software/stow/) to manage easy packing/unpacking of configuration files. `make` will install everything for